 - Administrative grouping and discovery - Attach tags to resources to aid in organization and search.
 For example, you could search for all resources with the key name Project and the value MyImportantProject.
 Or search for all resources with the key name Cost Center and the value 41200.

-- Access control - Reference tags in IAM user-based and resource-based policies.
-You can use tags to restrict access to only an IAM user or role that has a specified tag attached.
+- Access control - Include tags in IAM user-based and resource-based policies.
+You can use tags to restrict access to only an IAM role that has a specified tag attached.
 You can also restrict access to only those resources that have a certain tag attached.
-For examples of policies that show how to use tags to control access, see Control Access Using IAM Tags in the IAM User Guide.
+For examples of policies that show how to use tags to control access, see Control access using IAM tags in the IAM User Guide.

-- Cost allocation - Use tags to help track which individuals and teams are using which AWS resources.
+- Cost allocation - Use tags to help track which individuals and teams are using which Amazon Web Services resources.

 Value as a single string.
 If you need to store an array, you can store comma-separated values in the string.
 However, you must interpret the value in your code.